sysgears/apollo-universal-starter-kit/README.md

 much more than just creating a mix of popular JS technologies &mdash; it's powered by a few **custom** libraries and solutions to simplify managing project configurations, creating new modules, building GraphQL queries, and perform many other tasks.

-One such solution that helps to configure and build Apollo Universal Starter Kit-based projects is [Zen], a custom build tool that configures the project for all the platforms &mdash; web, server, and mobile.
-With Zen, we drastically reduced the amount of errors caused by third-party libraries used for building JavaScript projects.

 The starter kit also consists of many modules that you can augment and adapt to develop your specific application.
 Also, you can use those prebuilt modules as a reference when implementing basic features for your applications even if you